mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/FoxKit-_TppLightProbe_PointLight_and_Spotlight.md

 Some are dark while other are bright.
 All have this tint of afgh colour in red, orange, yellow.
 At night it goes green, grey blue.
 Indoor areas use dark probes.
 So lets choose the LP_0038.
-The name "LP_0038" you can find inspecting the lpsh in Foxkit and its matter write the exactly name of the Probe in Dataset if you want make work.
+The name "LP_0038" you can find inspecting the lpsh in FoxKit and its matter write the exactly name of the Probe in Dataset if you want make work.
 [alt=|left|421x421px](/File:Light3.jpg "wikilink")

-Name in Foxkit.
+Name in FoxKit.

 [372.972x372.972px](/File:Light4.jpg "wikilink")
 [left|thumb](/File:LPSH_Field_ref.jpg "wikilink")